JWH709/Buffoon-Builder/Notes/NOTES.md

 ## Goals for the 13th-20th:

-- that weird issue with
+- Cropper issues
 - Set the info to onClick ✔️
 - Hide the tabs on mobile swap ✔️
 - overscroll issue on CRT filter mobile
-- Fix cost issue
+- Fix cost issue ✔️
 - Replace alert with a proper notification
 - add JokerPreview to voucher on mobile. ✔️
 - add links for all my stuff